gitter-lab/metl-sim/pdb_files/prepared_pdb_files/README.md

 # Prepared PDB files

 This directory contains processed PDB files that are ready to use with energize pipeline.
+The files have been prepared with the prepare pipeline.

-**1gfl_cm.pdb**: A homology model based on PDB:1GFL, created to match the reference sequence of the avGFP DMS dataset.
+[//]: # (**1gfl_cm.pdb**: A homology model based on PDB:1GFL, created to match the reference sequence of the avGFP DMS dataset. )